 On December 1, the tank battalions were ordered to the perimeter of Clark Field to guard against Japanese paratroopers.
 The 194th, with D Company, was assigned northern part of the airfield and the 192nd guarded the southern half.
 Two members of each tank and half-track crew remained with their vehicles at all times and received their meals from food trucks.

-The morning of December 8, 1941, just ten hours after the Japanese attack on Pearl Harbor, the company was brought up to full strength at the perimeter of Clark Field.
+On the morning of December 8, 1941, just ten hours after the Japanese attack on Pearl Harbor, the company was brought up to full strength at the perimeter of Clark Field.
 All morning long, the sky was filled with American planes.
 At noon, the planes landed to be refueled and the pilots went to lunch.
 The planes were parked in a straight line outside the pilots’ mess hall.

 Around 12:45 in the afternoon, the tankers were having lunch.
 Harold and the other tankers saw planes approaching Clark Field from the north.
 54 planes were counted by the tankers.
 As they watched, they saw what looked like raindrops falling from the planes.
 When bombs began exploding, they knew the planes were Japanese.
 During the attack, the tankers could do little since the tanks were not equipped to fight planes.
 After the first attack, the men saw the carnage done by the attack.
 A short time later, they received orders to move to a damn and guard it against saboteurs.